liranh85/webpack-boilerplates/react-redux-scss-WIP/README.md

-# Webpack 4 boilerplate for React and SCSS
+# Webpack 4 boilerplate for React, Redux and SCSS
 This boilerplate will quickly set you up with:
 - Webpack 4
 - React
+- Redux + a working example for fetching JSON and usage in the React app
 - ESNext with a source map (plus: class-properties, es2015-modules-commonjs and object-rest-spread)
 - SCSS with a source map
 - webpack dev server with Live Reload